Christchurch mosque attacks: Crowd gathers for landmark sentencing

 Some will say their piece in court in front of the gunman, others have been recorded on video and some will be read aloud by lawyers.

-Once the statements have concluded, Crown prosecutor Mark Zarifeh will make submissions on sentence.
+Once the statements have concluded, Crown prosecutor Mark Zarifeh will make submissions on the sentence.

 Alongside the length of that sentence, the other great unknown is how Tarrant will respond during the hearing.